techthehood/notes/webpack/require-import-test.md

-these work outside of the loading block but are not recognized yet in the modules that load before this statment is called
+these work outside of the loading block but are not recognized yet in the modules that load before this statement is called
 ```
 	try{console.log("arc_site window makeContact = ", window.makeContact);}catch(err){console.log(err)}
 	try{console.log("arc_site makeContact = ",makeContact);}catch(err){console.log(err)}